 It’s natural to feel nervous during a job interview, especially if it’s for a role that you really want.
 However, the first impression you make on the hiring manager or your potential employer can be the difference between you securing the job or not.

-Unfortunately, employers won’t look favourably upon candidates who are unable to stay calm under pressure (especially if being calm under pressure is one of the qualities you’ve outlined about yourself on your CV or previously in the interview).
+Unfortunately, employers are unlikely to look favourably upon candidates who are unable to stay calm under pressure (especially if this is a quality you’ve outlined about yourself on your CV or previously in the interview).
 So even if you’re nervous, try not to panic.

-However, simply telling someone ‘not to panic’ (like telling someone not to feel any emotion) is rarely very helpful.
+However, simply telling someone ‘not to panic’ is rarely helpful.
 Instead, it’s worth considering which steps you can take to help you stay calm in the face of tricky interview questions – we’ll outline these later.

 There are also things you can do to reduce your overall nervousness going into and taking part in an interview.
-Forbes has a great article on this subject with some really helpful tips, some of which are changes in perspective like thinking of your interviewer as a friend, not a foe, and thinking of the interview as a conversation, as opposed to an interrogation.
+Forbes has a great article on this subject with some really helpful tips, including thinking of your interviewer as a friend, not a foe, and viewing it as a conversation rather than an interrogation.

 Forbes also recommends simple actionable steps, like getting to your interview early and leaving plenty of time to relax, as well as working on your posture (to help you feel more confident).